ershov/kitty_config/README.md

 `--mouse --keys --actions --no-deleted --no-empty` can be paticularly useful in everyday life.

+I myself ended up with just `--no-colors`.

-A `--debug` option sets a set of flags so that it can effectively replace `debug_config` output.
+The `--debug` option sets a combination of flags so that the output is the closest to `debug_config`.

 ## Command line flags: